sinus-x/rubbergoddess/USAGE.md

 **offer_subjects [&lt;group&gt;]**

-Send a react-to-role message.
+Send a react-to-role messages to add-subjects.
 Data are read from channel listing.

-If no group is selected, prints all channels labeled as subject.
+If no group is selected, prints all channels labeled as subjects.

 **purge &lt;channel&gt; [&lt;limit&gt;] [&lt;pinMode&gt;]**